gul-cpp/gul14/README.md

-# General Utility Library
+# General Utility Library for C++14

-The General Utility Library (GUL) for C++14 contains often-used utility functions and types that form the foundation for other libraries and programs.
+The General Utility Library for C++14 (GUL14) contains often-used utility functions and types that form the foundation for other libraries and programs.
 The main fields covered by the library are: